wp-plugins/eshop/trunk/readme.txt

 == Changelog ==

+version 6.0.0

+* *changed* stock control has been updated and now is available per option (will not be available for option sets)
+* *changed* eshop_details shortcode - stockqty is now part of options, andnot a separate item, but can be hidden.
+* *added* ZAR South African Rand to the available currencies.

 version 5.5.8

 * *added* ability to add a single price (from option 1) to every display shortcode